wp-plugins/flash-world-clock/readme.txt

 = Is my city supported ? =
 [localtimes.info](http://localtimes.info "Local Times round the world") has 100,000 cities in its database, but the three groups of capitals are the most popular at present.

+= Can I paste the clock directly into a page in a post, not on the sidebar ? = Yes, the javascript is available directly from  [localtimes.info/world](http://localtimes.info/getwidget/world/ "localtimes world clock").
+You must paste your clock's javascript into the post in HTML mode.

 = Does world clock widget adjust for changing Daylight Saving Time? = Yes, the clock automatically changes for all Daylight Saving Time changes in the world, using the [localtimes.info](http://localtimes.info "Local Times round the world") database.